Bore Water Test Kits

 Plain-language exceedance explanations

-Core safety screen — microbiology, metals, fluoride, nutrients, and water chemistry.
+Full safety and chemistry screen — microbiology, 22 metals, fluoride, nutrients, water chemistry, and irrigation suitability.

 Order Now — A$499

-22 metals & trace elementsArsenic, Lead, Mercury, Uranium, Iron, Manganese, Copper, Zinc, Aluminium, Barium + 12 others.
-Arsenic and Uranium are naturally elevated in many Australian aquifers.
+22 metals & trace elementsArsenic, Lead, Mercury, Uranium, Iron, Manganese, Aluminium, Barium, Copper, Zinc + 12 others.

-Ammonia, Nitrate, Nitrite & NOxLeaches from fertilised land and septic systems.
-Elevated Nitrate is a serious concern for households with infants.
+Nitrate, Nitrite, Ammonia & NOxFull nutrient picture.
+Nitrate leaches from fertilised land and septic systems — serious concern for households with infants.

 05Fluoride